 Everyone knows Cory Booker, especially if you follow politics.
 He is a U.S. Senator from the state of New Jersey.
 He was once a Mayor from the city of Newark, but has advanced his career to get more into the legislative process that affects Americans at large.
 Senator Booker is very passionate about all the things that affect the American people and this time, it is no different.
 He has recently introduced the proposal for a bill (Marijuana Justice Act) to legalize marijuana at the federal level.
 He also wants to penalize the states with marijuana legislation that is disproportionate to how minority and low income communities are targeted.

 The proposed federal marijuana legislation introduced by Senator Cory Booker is the same as other bills introduced to remove marijuana from being a dangerous substance according to the Controlled Substances Act instituted by the federal government.
 The Marijuana Justice Act goes a little further than removing marijuana as a dangerous drug.
-If Cory Booker’s proposal is passed, it would need several steps to fixing the wrong that the federal law caused as it relates to cannabis prohibition.
-The states that decide to maintain that same status quo could have some of their federal funds taken away or withheld.
+If Cory Booker’s proposal is passed, it would need several steps to fix the wrong that the federal law caused.
+The states that decide to maintain that same status quo could have some of their federal funds withheld.

 Booker’s marijuana legislation proposal would also expunge every federal arrests made for marijuana.
 Prisoners would be granted a sentencing hearing, if they were imprisoned because of an offense related to marijuana.
 The proposal would establish a Community Investment Fund, which would be expected to help the communities disproportionately damaged by federal law enforcement efforts to maintain the cannabis laws as they see it.
 Booker thinks that the cannabis arrests brought on by the feds is happening too much in the United States.
 He also thinks that the places targeted are the poorer communities, people who are ill and the minority communities.
 Booker thinks that African Americans and low income residents are aggressively targeted by the feds when it comes to marijuana.
 In comparison to Caucasians, it is estimated that there is a high possibility for African Americans to be arrested if they possess marijuana.